 “Well, I guess we’re off,” says Micah.
 “See you around.”

-Mac walks on.
+Mac walks on through the compound.
 Rafan and Micah continue in the other direction.

 When Rafan and Micah reach the house, Roy is on the couch.
 He has a bad back.
-The couch is more comfortable for him than a chair.
+The couch is more comfortable than a chair.

-“Tell us about this new guy, Mac.
+“Tell us about the new guy, Mac.
 He doesn’t seem very friendly,” says Rafan.

 “Why don’shu boys get us a beer from the cooler.”
-It is a warm afternoon.
+It’s a warm afternoon.
 Beer is Roy’s beverage of preference.

-Micah pulls up two chairs.
+Micah pulls up a couple of chairs.
 Rafan pops open two beers and a Pepsi.
 As a Muslim he doesn’t drink alcohol.

 “What do you know about this guy?
 Is he here to stay?” asks Micah.